zyh-uaiaaaa/Mine-Extra-Knowledge/README.md

 **Accuracy**

 Traing the model on RAF-DB clean train set (Swin-T backbone) should achieve over 92.31\% accuracy on RAF-DB test set.
+The best accuracy could reach 92.86\%.
+As for the mean accuracy of all classes, it should reach 87.71\%.